USS Mason (DE-529): Service history

 On 12 February Mason departed Norfolk in convoy for the Mediterranean Sea, arriving off Gibraltar on 28 February.
 She cleared Oran 8 March to guard a convoy to Bermuda and Chesapeake Bay before returning to New York 24 March.
 After sonar exercises off New London, Connecticut, and fighter-director training with naval aircraft from Quonset Point, Rhode Island, she steamed from Norfolk 10 April with another convoy to Europe, leaving the convoy at Gibraltar 28 April.
 Mason was two days out of Oran en route to the East Coast when the end of World War II in Europe was announced on 8 May.

 Mason arrived at New York on 23 May for operations along the East Coast into July.
-From 28 July to 18 August she served as a school ship for the Naval Training Center, Miami, Florida.
-On 20 August she arrived at New London to be outfitted for long-range underwater signal testing in the Bermuda area into September.
+From 28 July to 18 August, she served as a school ship for the Naval Training Center, Miami, Florida.
+On 20 August, she arrived at New London to be outfitted for long-range underwater signal testing in the Bermuda area into September.
 Mason departed from Bermuda on 8 September for Charleston, arriving there two days later.
-Mason was decommissioned on 12 October, was struck from the Naval Vessel Register on 1 November 1945, and was sold and delivered to New Jersey, on 18 March 1947 for scrapping.
+Mason was decommissioned on 12 October, struck from the Naval Vessel Register on 1 November 1945, and sold and delivered to New Jersey on 18 March 1947 for scrapping.

 The was named in honor of Masons mostly African American enlisted crew, and the 2004 film Proud dramatizes their story.